-Nepal Government holds 51% shares in the bank and has representation in the board of directors of the bank, is considered to be related party to the bank.
+Nepal Government holds 51% shares in the bank and has representation in the board of directors of the bank and hence considered to be related party to the bank.

 The directors, chief executive officer and other key management personnel are also considered to be related party to the bank.
-No transaction between bank and KMPs was observed other than as prescribed under service bye-laws of the bank and relating to remuneration.
+No transaction between bank and KMPs was observed other than as prescribed under employees bylaws of the bank and relating to remuneration.